-This management's discussion and analysis ("MD&A") has been prepared by Roscan Gold Corporation's ("Roscan" or the "Company") management and provides a review of the Company's operating and financial performance for the year ended October 31, 2022, as well as a view of future prospects.
-The MD&A should be read in conjunction with Roscan's audited consolidated financial statements for the years ended October 31, 2022 and 2021.
+This management's discussion and analysis ("MD&A") has been prepared by Roscan Gold Corporation's ("Roscan" or the "Company") management and provides a review of the Company's operating and financial performance for the three-month period ended January 31, 2023, as well as a view of future prospects.
+The MD&A should be read in conjunction with Roscan's: unaudited condensed interim consolidated financial statements for the three-month period ended January 31, 2023; and, audited consolidated financial statements for the year ended October 31, 2022.
 Additional information related to the Company is filed electronically on the System for Electronic Document Analysis and Retrieval (SEDAR) and is available online at www.sedar.com.